 Audit reports issued by the Chamber of Accounts of the Community of Madrid that mention the Fundación may be viewed here.

 Since 2001, the Fundación’s headquarters have been located at the former lift station of the Canal de Isabel II at Calle Mateo Inurria 2, in Madrid (Spain).
 This is home to its office, auditorium and an exhibition hall.
 Moreover, it has the Castellana 214 Hall, also home to exhibition activity.

 The Canal de Isabel II foundation grant is 2,263,187€.

 The Fundación’s economic resources mainly come from Canal de Isabel II, S.A.’s annual contribution, the exhibitions in the Castellana 214 Hall (since November 2019), use of its facilities for external events, the organisation of certain activities and the sale of publications.

 The Fundación does not have any expenses in real estate leasing for its own use.
 It does not possess or use its own vehicles.
-It does not have advertising expenses beyond those included in the tenders for exhibitions in the Castellana 214 Hall.

 Board member positions are not remunerated; no board member receives any compensation for their work.